 McGinley is a Harvard Law School graduate, who also earned a B.A. at the University of Notre Dame.
 He was previously a law clerk for Gorsuch and was also a law clerk for Supreme Court Justice Samuel Alito.

-Jeff Sessions, Donald Trump's nominee for Attorney General, and his wife, Mary, have three children.
+Jeff Sessions, Donald Trump's Attorney General, and his wife, Mary, have three children.
 Here's a look at their careers.Click here to read more